BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Resource Plans are prepared each year by all council Resources to outline the key developments they intend to take forward in the year.
 Performance and actions relating to roads and lighting can be found in the Community and Enterprise Resource Plan

-Twice a year, performance reports are presented to council committees on progress against the Resource Plans.
-In addition, reports detailing progress against the Council Plan Connect Outcomes are prepared - see Quarter 2 performance reports.
+Twice a year, performance reports are presented to Resource committees on progress against the Resource Plans.
+In addition, reports detailing progress against the Council Plan Connect Outcomes are prepared - see Quarter 2 and Quarter 4 performance reports.